fontlabcom/getgo-fonts/docs/zotosans-taiviet.md

 ---

-## Coto Sans Tai Viet
+## Zoto Sans Tai Viet

-Coto Sans Tai Viet is a design for the Tai Viet script.
+Zoto Sans Tai Viet is a design for the Tai Viet script.

 It contains 81 glyphs and 1 OpenType features, and supports 82 characters from the Unicode blocks: Tai Viet.